DUI Breath Test

 How the software in a particular intoxilyzer varies or was modified from the original software versions approved by the FDLE in 2002.

-Whether the modification effect the reliability or operation of the Intoxilyzer 8000;
+Whether the modification impact the reliability or operation of the Intoxilyzer 8000;

 - How the “fail-safe” procedures work; and